ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 ```

 We shall talk about the "exception" which was caused by our ignoring the
 warning later.
-Consider a function to find the length of a list:
+Consider now a function to find the length of a list:

 ```ocamltop
 let rec length l =